|Department of Public Safety|

 - Set a Safety Timer and Status - set a timer before you set out for your destination.
 If you don't deactivate the timer in the specified number of minutes, DPS will be notified and will call your phone to verify your safety.

-A campus-wide card-access system has been installed in all residence halls and in several administrative buildings on campus.
+A campus-wide card-access system has been installed in several administrative buildings on campus.
 There is 24-hour monitoring of the system, and an officer is dispatched if a door is propped or held open too long or is forced open.
-As with all technology, the system is not infallible, and students are advised to remain vigilant and to make sure that doors are closed and locked behind them.
+As with all technology, the system is not infallible and students are advised to remain vigilant and to make sure that doors are closed and locked behind them.
 Do not prop doors open.

 Other useful safety tips: